-Jack’s served for four years during Viet Nam as a Captain in the US Army Judge Advocate General’s Corps.
+Jack’s served for four years during the Viet Nam war as a Captain in the US Army Judge Advocate General’s Corps.
 He tried several hundred courts-martial, both as prosecutor and defense counsel.

-Jack has a bachelor’s degree in English from Fordham College and a law degree from Fordham Law School.
-He was a New York State Regents Scholar, a U.S. Army ROTC Scholarship winner, and a Distinguished Military Graduate of the Army ROTC.
+Jack has a bachelor’s degree in English Literature from Fordham College and a law degree from Fordham Law School.
+He was a New York State Regents Scholar, a U.S. Army ROTC Scholarship winner, a National Merit Scholarship Commended Student, and a Distinguished Military Graduate of the Army ROTC.
 Jack was an elected member of university student government.
 He was also an officer in the National Society of Pershing Rifles, the premier fraternal organization associated with Army ROTC, and was the Superior ROTC Cadet in his freshman class.

 Jack did postgraduate work in government contract law at George Washington University School of Law in Washington, DC.
-He was the Distinguished Graduate of the Procurement Attorney’s course at the US Army JAG School.
+He was also the Distinguished Graduate of the Procurement Attorney’s course at the US Army JAG School.
 He was also Honor Graduate of the US Army Logistics University acquisition management course.
-He is a graduate of the Advanced Management Program at the University of Southern California School of Business Administration.
+He is also a graduate of the USC School of Business Advanced Management Program.

 Professional Affiliations & Teaching

 Jack was named a Fellow of the National Contract Management Association (NCMA) in honor of his contributions to the field of public contracting.
-He also earned the designations of NCMA Certified Commercial Contracts Manager (CCCM) and Certified Federal Contracts Manager (CFCM).
+He was awarded the designations of NCMA Certified Commercial Contracts Manager (CCCM) and Certified Federal Contracts Manager (CFCM).
 He also served on the Board of Directors of the San Diego Chapter of NCMA.

 Jack served as a member of the Advisory Board for San Diego State University Contract Management certificate program.
-He taught three contract-related courses in the program.
+He taught three contract-related courses for SDSU.
 He also taught courses for the paralegal program at the University of California, San Diego.